top of page

 Trauma Therapy

 Symptoms of posttraumatic stress can be deeply disturbing and interfere with how you think, feel, and behave.
-You may find it hard to trust other people.
+You may distrust other people.
 It may lower your self-esteem.
-After this traumatic event, you might be:
+After a traumatic event, you might be:

 • reliving it in dreams, flashbacks, or intrusive thoughts;